 Practical Aspects of Radiation Safety

 Many physicians and other healthcare specialists work around or with radiation sources, and therefore need education on the basics of radiation safety.
 This includes those physicians and specialists classified as radiation workers.
-However, the mere mention of “Radiation Safety” inspires visions of boredom and impractical physics equations for most people.
+However, the mere mention of “Radiation Safety” is usually associated with boredom and impractical physics equations.

 - What is radiation?

 - Where is radiation found in the hospital?

 - The difference between radioactive materials and machine-produced radiation